Checker House railway station: History

+Retford bypass

-In the early 1960s, the A1 road was elevated, and a new overbridge was constructed to the west of the level crossing.
+In the early 1960s, the A1 road was diverted away from Retford, and a new overbridge was constructed to the west of the level crossing, as part of the Retford bypass, from late 1957, a dual-carriageway bridge was built by Robert McGregor & Sons.
+The £144,067 improvement was called Five Lane Ends to North of Checkerhouse.
+Previously there had been quarter mile queues on the north-south Blyth Road A614 at this unsuitably-placed level crossing.

 The bridge spanned the two running tracks and the southern siding, with the signal box now located to the east of the road.
 The northern sidings were cut back, and the trailing connection to the eastbound track was removed.
 The level crossing continued to be used by local traffic for several years afterwards.
 The goods station closed in 1963, and most of the infrastructure was subsequently removed, although a loading gauge was still evident to the north of the tracks in 1992 and 2021, and the site of the level crossing gate is now occupied by the equipment room for a hot axle box detector.